The Dø: Formation and early career (2005–2007)

-A Mouthful (2008–10)
+A Mouthful (2008–2010)

 A Mouthful was released in France in January 2008.
 It was released in the rest of Europe and Australia later that year.
 It was very well received by critics and the public, ranking No. 1 on the French albums chart in the first week.
 It was acclaimed as an eclectic record, drawing inspiration from various genres as pop, folk, rock and hip hop, while maintaining integrity and an original approach.

 The first single from the album was "On My Shoulders", followed by "At Last" and "Stay (Just a Little Bit More)".
 The music video for "At Last" was directed by Belgian choreographer Wim Vandekeybus.

 The band went on tour in Europe and Australia for over 200 shows.
-They spent summer 2008 playing at most of the biggest festivals in Europe (Eurockéennes de Belfort, Paleo, Provinssirock, Vieilles Charrues, Roskilde, Main Square Festival, Pukkelpop...), flew to Australia for the V Festival in spring 2009, and spent two weeks in America, playing from Mexico to Canada, New York City to Los Angeles, in September 2009.
+They spent the summer of 2008 playing at most of the biggest festivals in Europe (Eurockéennes de Belfort, Paleo, Provinssirock, Vieilles Charrues, Roskilde, Main Square Festival, Pukkelpop...), flew to Australia for the V Festival in the spring of 2009, and spent two weeks in America, playing from Mexico to Canada, New York City to Los Angeles, in September 2009.

-In 2009 The Dø won an EBBA Award.
+In 2009, the Dø won an EBBA Award.
 Every year the European Border Breakers Awards (EBBA) recognize the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.

 A Mouthful was officially released in the US in April 2010 on Six Degrees Records, including three bonus tracks.